 3. DAAD Scholarships (Germany)

-Overview: The German Academic Exchange Service (DAAD) provides a wide range of scholarships for postgraduate students, particularly from developing countries, to study in Germany.
+The German Academic Exchange Service (DAAD) offers a wide range of scholarships for postgraduate students, particularly from developing countries, to study in Germany.

 Benefits: